UniversalAptronym/Locus-Server/Instructions/CasaOS_Setup.md

 `curl -fsSL https://get.casaos.io | sudo bash`

 This commands installs [CasaOS](https://casaos.io/) from an online repository.
 CasaOS is an operating system which sits on top of your Raspberry Pi OS.
-It lets you operate your Pi through a graphics-based desktop like your usual computers, rather than through Terminal, and lets us easily make use of many programs written by hard-working open-source programmers.
+It lets you operate your Pi through a graphics-based desktop like your usual computers, rather than through Terminal, and lets us easily make use of many programs written by open-source programmers.
+As a quick note, we have a [list of open-source programers whose work we'd like you to consider supporting](../donations_list.md).
+Their hard work makes all of this possible and they rely on donations to continue doing this work.